 @docusaurus/plugin-content-docs under the

-Themes are an addition to presets and plugins, but define more the layout than the underlying structure.
+Themes are an addition to presets and plugins, but define the layout rather than the underlying structure.

 For adding multiple versions of one documentation to Docusaurus look at the plugin chapter to see how it is configured in the configuration file.
 To know how to install it look at the example in the usage chapter.